 God bless the internet!
 In just five minutes of online research, I discovered that my set is a PD6500 Powerhouse, made in 1975, manufactured in England.
 Premier Percussion is still in business, serving the marching band, orchestra, and drum set needs of percussionists.
 That are celebrating their 90th Anniversary this year. http://drumset.premier-percussion.com/

-Besides the forced marching – morning, afternoon, and evening, learning the marching band routines in the August heat and humidity, when college dorm rooms at the time had only open windows for ventilation, the tymp-toms, as Bob called them, were constantly needing “adjustment.”
+Besides the forced marching – morning, afternoon, and evening, learning the marching band routines in the August heat and humidity, when college dorm rooms at the time had only open windows for ventilation, the tymp-toms and the Rube Goldberg carrying strap, as Bob called them, were constantly in need of “adjustment.”
 We eventually got them “well-rigged,” despite the fact duct tape had not yet been invented in 1969, and it ended up being pretty cool though.
 At footballs games, I was like, carrying my own drum set.

 Fly tying?
 I’m gettin’ there.
 By the time of my senior year I already had six years of fly tying experience behind me, such as it was.